777arc/textbook/content/noise.rst

 Noise and dB
 #############

 In this chapter we will discuss noise, including how it is modeled and handled in a communications system.
-We will also introduce decibels (dB) alongside different types of noise because it is a measure of sound.
+We will also introduce decibels (dB) along the way.

 ************************
 Gaussian Noise
 ************************

-Most people are aware of the concept of noise: unwanted signals, be they errors or distrubance, distorting desired signals.
+Most people are aware of the concept of noise: unwanted fluctuations that can obscure our desired signal(s).
 Noise looks something like:

 .. image:: ../_static/noise.png
    :scale: 70 %